aws/aws-cdk-rfcs/text/204-golang-bindings.md

 characteristic of not requiring a concrete receiver while still ensuring some kind of namespacing, the proposal is to add the class name is a prefix to the top-level function.
 These methods would not be included in the corresponding interface.

+Similarly, static properties would be generated as a function at the package level with the same prefixing as with static methods.
+This way, we can still delegate calls to the jsii runtime to get the static property value.

 ```ts
 class Greeter {
     readonly greeting: string;